 These fixed-dose combinations are not indicated for initial therapy (see DOSAGE AND ADMINISTRATION).

-In using Lisinopril and Hydrochlorothiazide, consideration should be given to the fact that an angiotensin-converting enzyme inhibitor, captopril, has caused agranulocytosis, particularly in patients with renal impairment or collagen vascular disease, and that available data are insufficient to show that lisinopril does not have a similar risk (see WARNINGS).
+In using Lisinopril and Hydrochlorothiazide Tablets, USP, consideration should be given to the fact that an angiotensin-converting enzyme inhibitor, captopril, has caused agranulocytosis, particularly in patients with renal impairment or collagen vascular disease, and that available data are insufficient to show that lisinopril does not have a similar risk (see WARNINGS).

-In considering the use of Lisinopril and Hydrochlorothiazide, it should be noted that ACE inhibitors have been associated with a higher rate of angioedema in Black than in non-Black patients (see WARNINGS, Lisinopril).
+In considering the use of Lisinopril and Hydrochlorothiazide Tablets, USP, it should be noted that ACE inhibitors have been associated with a higher rate of angioedema in Black than in non-Black patients (See WARNINGS, Lisinopril).

-Presumably because angiotensin-converting enzyme inhibitors affect the metabolism of eicosanoids and polypeptides, including endogenous bradykinin, patients receiving ACE inhibitors (including Lisinopril and Hydrochlorothiazide) may be subject to a variety of adverse reactions, some of them serious.
+Presumably because angiotensin-converting enzyme inhibitors affect the metabolism of eicosanoids and polypeptides, including endogenous bradykinin, patients receiving ACE inhibitors (including Lisinopril and Hydrochlorothiazide Tablets) may be subject to a variety of adverse reactions, some of them serious.

 Intestinal angioedema has been reported in patients treated with ACE inhibitors.
 These patients presented with abdominal pain (with or without nausea or vomiting); in some cases there was no prior history of facial angioedema and C-1 esterase levels were normal.
 The angioedema was diagnosed by procedures including abdominal CT scan or ultrasound, or at surgery, and symptoms resolved after stopping the ACE inhibitor.
 Intestinal angioedema should be included in the differential diagnosis of patients on ACE inhibitors presenting with abdominal pain.